marcopernpruner/eudi-wallet-it-docs/docs/en/remote-flow.rst

 The Key Binding JWT (KB-JWT) signature validation MUST use the public key included in the SD-JWT, using the ``cnf`` parameter contained in the Issuer-Signed-JWT.

-When an SD-JWT is presented, its KB-JWT MUST contain the following parameters in the JWS header:
+When an SD-JWT is presented, its KB-JWT MUST contain the following parameters in the JWT header:

 .. list-table::
   :widths: 25 50